KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard with the Hugin Components Detection

-This plugin is based on the `Hugin command line tools <https://hugin.sourceforge.io/>`_ to analyze and assemble the items.
-If all software components are found on your system, just select the output format that you prefer to render the panorama and click on **Next** button.
-The page below must appears:
+This plugin uses the `Hugin command line tools <https://hugin.sourceforge.io/>`_ to analyze and assemble the items.
+If all the software components are found on your system, just select the output format that you prefer to render the panorama and click on **Next** button.
+The page below appears:

 .. figure:: images/pano_creator_02.webp
     :alt: